TimothyBowersox/Ball-and-Plate/README.md

   Fig. 1: Ball and Plate Model

-A nonlinear equation of motion is derived from the Fig. 1: Ball and Plate Model, above.
+A nonlinear equation of motion is derived from Fig. 1: Ball and Plate Model, above.
 The equation, seen below uses the geometry of the motor, and the plate.
 Equation 2, and 3 are derrived to find 𝛼 and θ.
 Substituting equations 2, and 3 into equation 1 yields equation 4.
 Taking a small angle approximation, seen in equation 5, and the taking the laplace transform, seen in equation 6, the final transfer function of one motor is found, below in equation 7.

 ![eq](https://user-images.githubusercontent.com/83930164/119277033-34e6cf80-bbd2-11eb-9917-9041d22ea9aa.JPG)